-MAAC, whether as a whole group or having representatives from each board, can also be called upon and convened when complicated and/or intersectional campus issues need to be addressed.
-They also can serve as resources to each other for collaborations, consultations and addressing shared campus issues.
+MAAC, as a collective group or through representatives from each board, can also be called upon and convened to address complicated and/or intersectional campus issues.
+Each board can serve a a resource to other boards for collaboration, consultation or to address shared campus issues.

 While each board focuses on a particular community's needs and advocacy points, they approach their work with a shared understanding of their collective purpose, requirements and expectations (outlined below).

 Shared Functions of the Advisory Boards

 MAAC's advisory boards focus on advocacy, rather than programming.
 While each advisory board has a unique community focus and way in which it enacts its work, they all share these common advocacy functions as they serve our undergraduate students in Columbia College and Columbia Engineering:

 - Outreaching to and developing connections with relevant student communities and organizations